onja-org/w2_css_tailwind_mini_capstone/README.md

 - ✅ All sections are complete and visually appealing
 - ✅ Hover effects and interactions work smoothly
 - ✅ The design celebrates both modern web design and Malagasy culture
-- ✅ You feel proud to show it to your friends and family!

 ## 🌟 Ready to Start?

-Take a deep breath, get your favorite beverage, and let's build something amazing together!
+Take a deep breath and let's build something amazing together!

 **Your first step**: Open `starter-files/index.html` in your text editor and browser, then start with the Hero Section.